Clock Tower, St Albans: History

 During the Napoleonic Wars the Clock Tower's height was an advantage and the roof was used as a semaphore station.
 The shutter telegraph style semaphore was part of the 16 station London to Great Yarmouth line, along which a message could be sent within 5 minutes.
 The semaphore station itself was built atop a small wooden observation hut which was erected on the roof.
 The observation hut was removed in 1852.

 In 1858, the living quarters at the base of the Tower were destroyed, which in turn meant that the rest of tower fell into a state of disrepair.
 Five years later in 1863, a proposal was made to demolish the entire structure.
 A year later, Sir Gilbert Scott was commissioned to produce a report on the state of the Tower, and its estimated cost of restoration.
 Scott would state that the building could be restored at a cost of approximately £700.
 The final cost of the repairs, however, was £1000.
 The restoration was completed in 1866, with almost all of the external masonry work being renewed.
 Further features such as Gargoyles, new windows and a new clock mechanism were installed.
-Initial plans for a spire on top of the Tower did not come to fruition, instead, a capped turret was installed.
+A capped turret was also installed.

 Historically, the ground floor of the tower was used a shop, with the first floor being reserved as the shopkeeper's housing.
 This was the case until roughly 1900.
 The second floor was the clock keepers living quarters, with the third floor housing the clock and related mechanism.
 The fourth floor houses the bells.

 Noted author and illustrator Frederick George Kitton produced several sketches of the Clock Tower and wrote a document detailing the history of building from construction round to the then present day (1901/1902).

 The Clock Tower is owned and operated by St Albans District Council.